Kreuger & Toll

-Kreuger & Toll was a construction and holding company founded on May 18, 1908 by two Swedish engineers, Ivar Kreuger and Paul Toll, with Henrik Kreüger working as a consultant and chief engineer.
+Kreuger & Toll was a construction and holding company founded on May 18, 1908, by two Swedish engineers, Ivar Kreuger and Paul Toll, with Henrik Kreüger working as a consultant and chief engineer.

 History

 Early 1908, Ivar and his cousin Henrik Kreüger planned to establish a construction company that would work for the US company Trussed Concrete Steel Co. on the Swedish market to represent its new building methods based on reinforced concrete.
 At the same time Henrik Kreüger had introduced Paul Toll to Ivar.
 It turned out that Ivar formed the company with Paul, who had several years of practical experience in the construction business as an engineer, and was later site manager for the Swedish construction company Kasper & Höglund AB.

-The company was founded as a construction company with the name Kreuger & Toll on May 18, 1908 by Ivar Kreuger and Paul Toll with a total start capital of 10,000 SEK.
-The company was set up with a 60/40% ownership (Ivar 60%) and a profit split 50/50 between Ivar and Paul.
+The company was founded as a construction company with the name Kreuger & Toll on May 18, 1908, by Ivar Kreuger and Paul Toll with a total start capital of 10,000 SEK.
+The company was set up with Kreuger owning 60% and a profits being split 50/50.
 The original capital was raised by the banker Oscar Rydbeck that became Ivar's main bank contact and economic adviser all along until the so-called Kreuger crash in April 1932.
-On August 10, 1911 the company changed to AB with the registered name Kreuger & Toll AB.
+On August 10, 1911, the company changed to AB with the registered name Kreuger & Toll AB.

-In 1917 Kreuger & Toll AB was divided in two parts: (1) Kreuger & Toll Construction AB, run by Paul Toll and (2) the holding company Kreuger & Toll AB run by Ivar Kreuger.
+In 1917 Kreuger & Toll AB was divided in two parts: Kreuger & Toll Construction AB, run by Paul Toll, and the holding company Kreuger & Toll AB, run by Ivar Kreuger.
 At the same time Swedish Match was founded.
 In parallel Kreuger started to invest in a number of industrial companies, mainly in the Swedish industry.
 In 1923 Kreuger founded the holding company IMCO (International Match Corporation) together with Lee, Higginson & Co. in New York City.
 IMCO handled the Kreuger match business in America, South America and other countries outside Europe.